 There are several options when it comes to insulation for attics.
 A well-insulated attic will save you money on energy bills and extend the life of your roof and HVAC system.
 If your attic’s insulation is thin and loose, or if it’s nonexistent, you’re likely getting lower-quality conditioned air into your home.
 You could even be experiencing high energy bills during hot months.
 You may be asking yourself whether attic insulation is worth doing.

 - spray foam

 There are pros and cons to each type of insulation.
 So carefully decide which one you should use in your home.

-Having an attic in your Las Vegas, NV, home is a bonus.
+An attic in your Las Vegas, Nevada, home is a bonus.
 However, an attic is notorious for allowing cooled air to escape.
-While it is great for storage, the attic can be more than that; it can be another usable room.
+While it is excellent for storage, the attic can be more than that.
+It can be another usable room.
 Whether you want to finish the attic to use as an additional room or you just want to make your home more energy-efficient, you do want to insulate it.

 Inspect the Attic

 - You are looking for cracks and anything that is broken or faulty.
-If there are cracks where water can get in, your new insulation is going to get damaged.
-If there is mold or signs of animals, you’ll need to get that taken care of before getting your attic insulated.
+If there are cracks where water can get in, your new insulation will be damaged. *Likewise, if there is mold or signs of animals, you’ll need to get that taken care of before getting your attic insulated.

 Prepare the Attic